Risk Factors, Screening and Diagnosis | Personalized Treatment | Additional Patient Support

 Physical symptoms of cervical cancer may include persistent vaginal discharge and abnormal vaginal bleeding.
 Women with cervical cancer may not experience any symptoms however, so it is important to talk to your doctor about your risk factors and how often you should have a pap smear for cervical cancer screening.

 A pap smear can help identify the possibility of cervical cancer, but it does not provide a definitive diagnosis.
 If a woman has an abnormal pap smear, she may undergo a colposcopy, which allows the physician to take a magnified look at the cervix to better determine if cervical pre-cancerous or cancerous cells are present.
 A biopsy of the cervix may be necessary.

 If a diagnosis of cervical cancer is made, a variety of tests, which may include a cystoscopy and a colonoscopy to determine if the cancer has spread to the bladder or rectum, will be ordered.
 These tests, together with the results of the original tumor biopsy help your physician determine the severity or stage of the cancer, which is in part based on whether it has spread to other areas of the body.

 Every week, your multidisciplinary team meets in a multidisciplinary conference to discuss each patient’s case in detail and to design a personalized treatment plan.
-Your team may include your medical oncologist, surgeon, radiation oncologist, genetics counselor, pathologist, nutritionist, interventional radiologist, and researchers focused on you.
+For cervical cancer, your team may include your medical oncologist, surgeon, radiation oncologist, geneticist, pathologist, nutritionist, pharmacist, interventional radiologist, social worker and researchers, all focused on you.
 This "meeting of the minds" provides critical input, resulting in an individualized care plan outlining the best course of action for each patient.

 Kellogg Cancer Center’s unique services and resources assist patients and family members with a variety of challenges they may face from diagnosis, treatment and beyond.
 A wide array of support services are available to patients that include our integrative medicine services, financial advocacy and survivorship, to name a few.